smarchini/hybrid-fenwick-tree/README.md

 ## Huge TLB pages

-A `#define HFT_USE_HUGETLB` (before any `#include`) makes `hft::Darray<T>` use Linux's 2MB huge TLB pages capabilities, otherwise it is a wrapper for `std::uniqueptr<T[]>`.
+A `#define HFT_USE_HUGETLB` (before any `#include`) makes `hft::Darray<T>` use Linux's 2MB huge TLB pages capabilities and with an additional `#define HFT_TRANSPARENT` will make it use transparent huge pages (through `madvise`);
+otherwise this class is a simple wrapper for `std::uniqueptr<T[]>`.
 To use huge pages you should first (manually) enable them in your operating system.
 For more information refer to [hugetlbpage] on the Linux kernel documentation.

 At the moment the data structures in this library are dynamic as in *dynamic arrays*: they deal with mutable data of fixed size.
 Although, an implementation